Last Updated on June 2, 2021 by

 Leveraging Educational Assistance Partnership (LEAP)

 ACPE or The Arizona Commission for Postsecondary Education has grants for struggling single mothers.
-One of those grants is the AzLEAP or also known as Arizona Leveraging Educational Assistance Partnership, this is a grant based on needs and eligibility.
+One of those grants is the AzLEAP also known as Arizona Leveraging Educational Assistance Partnership, this is a grant based on needs and eligibility.

 Single mothers who work as teachers can also benefit from the MSSE grant or The Math, Science, and Special Education Teacher Loan Forgiveness Program.
-To learn more about these state-funded programs, visit their website or call their office in Phoenix, (602) 258-2435 to see if you qualify.
+To learn more about these state-funded programs, visit their website or call their office in Phoenix, at (602) 258-2435 to see if you qualify.

 Arizona Federal Pell Grant